 - Two Pair – Two different pairs.

 - Pair – Two cards of the same rank.

 - High Card – when you haven’t made any of the hands above, the highest card plays.

-- Starting hands contain any number of pairs, or cards of the same rank.
+- Starting hands: contain any number of pairs of cards of the same rank.
 You can also have multiple pairs, as in two 2’s and two Jacks.

-- Medium hands usually feature for or five cards in sequence, or multiple pairs simultaneously, like a Full House consisting of three 10’s and two 3’s.
+- Medium hands: usually feature four or five cards in sequence, or multiple pairs simultaneously, like a Full House consisting of three 10’s and two 3’s.

 Choose the best poker table position!

+You should also pay attention to your position at the table as this will also have bearing on the way you play.
 In online poker, there are usually two positions, referred to as Early and Late Position.
-The terms refer to which section of the table the player inhabits and in what order they play.
+These terms refer to which section of the table the player inhabits and in what order they play.

-- Early Position faces both the small and large blinds and, as the name implies, go first
+- Early Position: faces both the small and large blinds and, as the name implies, goes first

 - Action: Essentially players turn during a hand.
 Usually used to bet or raise.